CBD is everywhere, and questions around CBD oil dosage are commonplace.

 – Assuming it’s 20 drops, each drop contains 2.35mg CBD (1ml = 47mg.
 47mg / 20 drops = 2.35mg per drop).

-Start with 1-2 drops under the tongue and held for 60 seconds three times a day.
+Start with 1-2 drops held under the tongue for 60 seconds three times a day.
 Increase the dose in the next week, and continue increasing at each weekly interval until you find your sweet spot.

 You can then note what the milligram amount as indicated on the dropper itself (if it is labelled) or via the number of drops, this is useful to understand the perfect serving for you and how to adjust accordingly when using other bottles with different strengths.